Sheikh-Rifat/travelling-website-full-crud-react-node-js/README.md

 # https://airrnr-a-11.web.app/

-## Available Scripts
+## Short Description

-This is the project website for Assignment-11, which is related about tourism website.
+This is the project website for tour enthusiasts, which is related about tourism website.
 It is a website about renting Resorts and hosting resorts at the same website.
 People can log in with their website and view the luxurious resorts for their vacation to spend in.

 ## Required works